 - Develop programs and activities to fulfill the University’s vision of learning in community.
 Involve residents in program planning and encourage attendance at programs.

 - Assist in New Student Orientation and other campus-wide Student Development activities as called upon.

 - Serve as a knowledgeable resource person.

-- Recognize problems, actual or potential, and take appropriate action including referral to the Assistant Residence Hall Director, Area Coordinator(s) or Student Development regarding residents whose problems appear to be more serious.
+- Recognize problems, actual or potential, and take appropriate action including referral to the Apartment Manager, Area Coordinator(s), or Student Development regarding residents whose problems appear to be more serious.